conradma123/svamap/README.md

 svamap::write_page(path_to_data, template = "map", overwrite = TRUE, browse = TRUE)
 ```

-Second a map with both a point and polygon layer.
+[A Second map](https://sva-se.github.io/svamap/map.html) with both a point and polygon layer.
 Notice the you
 submit the multiple layers as a list to the `write_data()` function

 ```{r eval = FALSE}